Regulation of social housing providers

 Registration criteria

-All local authority providers are automatically registered with the social housing regulator, ie without the need to apply.
+All local authority providers are automatically registered with the social housing regulator.

 PRPSHs need to apply to register as a social housing providers and must: